horizoncd/horizoncd.github.io/docs/user-guide/administrator/kubernetes.md

 * Name - System internal display name.
 * Domain - Api-server access address.
 Domain name is recommended.
-* Tags - Tags of the kubernetes, used to associate to groups.
+* Tags - Tags of the kubernetes, used to associate with groups.
 * Status - Show whether the kubernetes has been disabled.

-## View kubernetes detail
+## View Kubernetes detail

 See all details associated with a specific kubernetes.